EN-IH-WDPT-JUN21/Ben_The_Warrior-CRM-homework-2/README.md

 ## Menu

-For a better experience, a Menu was implemented where interaction with the user is friendly.
-This Menu consists of a help section where all the possible actions provided by the program are shown.
-This Menu consists of a help section where all the possible actions provided by the program are shown.
+This Menu consists of an interpreter that listens and recognizes keywords that allow the user to create, update or delete data.
+It can also display information to help the user navigate the software.
 Once a CRM operation has been selected, the menu prompts you to enter information about the topic of interest.
 Once you have finished using the CRM, it gives you the option to exit the program and save the entered records.

 ### How to navigate the menu